User User name Password

 New data on Comcast’s interference with BitTorrent traffic shows that the company misinformed the FCC this February.
 Comcast has always argued that BitTorrent upstream traffic was only blocked during periods of heavy network traffic, this turns out to be a lie.

-This message has been edited since posting.
-Last time this message was edited on 16 May 2008 3:10
+This message has been edited since its posting.
+Latest edit was made on 16 May 2008 @ 3:10

 No surprise.
 It is cheaper and easier to have Sandvines attack than do what they had been doing.
 That took too much effort.
 I bet they bought Sandvines when Comcast did.
 That was what has been keeping tabs on all the users.
 If you want to resist and don't mind that you lose internet service for a couple of days you can switch to Bit Comet.
 Set it up to run in fully encrypted mode.
 BC is pretty much of a dreadnot.
 It has so much power it can't be stopped if it is running in an encrypted mode.
 Sandvines will probably retalliate by throtteling you so hard you will not have regular service for a few days after you stop down loading.
 On Comcast, it may be more relaxed on the weekends.
 It will eventually, train you to do as they prefer but maybe not as they wish.
 The other option is to limit your flows to 10 kb/sec.
 It ignores low usage on Comcast.